luastan/tricks-content/web/client-side/csp.md

 * [github.com/zigoo0/JSONBee](https://github.com/zigoo0/JSONBee)

 Default JSONP endpoints provided by frameworks or stacked technologies, such as Wordpress, are usually protected against this, having many characters blocked by default.
 This means that if you are attacking a Wordpress site, it will most likely have an exposed JSONP endpoint, but it will be very difficult to abuse for this purpose.
 However, this is definetely doable with complex payloads using stuff like Same Origin Method Execution[^1][^2][^3]

+## Bypass path restrictions with redirections

+CSP allows you to also specify paths in order to restrict the sources where content can be loaded.
+The paths are completely ignored after redirects, but any domain the browser requests must be allowed by the CSP.
+If you have an open-redirect gadget, it might be useful for this.

 [^1]: **Bypass CSP Using WordPress By Abusing Same Origin Method Execution** - [octagon.net/blog/2022/05/29/bypass-csp-using-wordpress-by-abusing-same-origin-method-execution](https://octagon.net/blog/2022/05/29/bypass-csp-using-wordpress-by-abusing-same-origin-method-execution/)
 [^2]: **SOME Attack** - [www.someattack.com/Playground/About](https://www.someattack.com/Playground/About)